-Our aim is to make the British Red Cross website accessible to all, including those users with visual, cognitive, hearing or mobility impairments.
+Our aim is to make the British Red Cross website accessible to all, including people with visual, cognitive, hearing or mobility impairments.

-The site is being made compatible with adaptive technologies currently used to help people with disabilities to use computers.
+We are making the website compatible with assistive technologies to make our website more accessible.
 This includes screen-reading/magnifying software, voice-activated input software, and switch access.

-You can resize the text in your browser using the three 'text size' buttons at the top of the page.
+You can resize the text in your browser using the three 'text size' buttons at the top right-hand corner of the page.

 If this text resizing feature is not available, you can achieve the same result yourself by following these instructions:

 Increase text size: hold down the CTRL key and press +